fpcorso/data-blog/content/2021-07-26-creating-your-first-python-script-in-aws-lambda.md

 ## Creating Your Lambda Function

-To get started, you will need to sign into your AWS account.
+To get started, you will need to sign in to your AWS account.

 Once in your AWS console, you can either click on "Services" to go to "Compute"->"Lambda" or use their search bar to search for Lambda.